Mateh Binyamin Regional Council

 Mateh Binyamin Regional Council (מועצה אזורית מטה בנימין, Mo'atza Azorit Mateh Binyamin, Lit.
-Council for the Region of the Tribe of Benjamin) is a regional council governing 46 Israeli settlements and outposts in the West Bank.
-The council's jurisdiction is from the Jordan valley in the east to the Samarian foothills in the west, and from the Shiloh river in the north to the Jerusalem Mountains in the south.
+Council for the Region of the Tribe of Benjamin) is a regional council governing 47 Israeli settlements and outposts in the West Bank.
+The council's jurisdiction is from the Jordan valley in the east to the Samarian foothills in the west, and from the Shiloh creek in the north to the Jerusalem Mountains in the south.

 The seat of the council is Psagot.
 The council is named for the ancient Israelite tribe of Benjamin, whose territory roughly corresponds to that of the council.
 The region in which the Binyamin settlements are located is referred to as the Binyamin Region.

 The international community considers Israeli settlements to be illegal, but the state of Israel disputes this, and this applies to all communities under the administration of Mateh Binyamin.

-In November 2007, Avi Roeh was elected head of the council.
-The previous head, Pinchas Wallerstein, stepped down after being in the position for 28 years.

-In October 2018, Israel Gantz was elected head of the council.

-Economy and employment

-There are two industrial areas, Sha'ar Binyamin Industrial zone and Shiloh Industrial Zone, and a great amount of agriculture fields.

-History and sites

-The first capital of the Israeli kingdom was established in Shiloh, were the Tabernacle rested.
-The region blossomed in the Israeli kingdom, and many Jewish settlements and towns were established here.
-Ruins can be found today at the foundations of some of the Arab villages in the area.

 List of settlements

-This regional council provides various municipal services for the 46 settlements within its territory:
+This regional council provides various municipal services for the 47 settlements within its territory: